-Fishing boats, sail boats, yachts, kayaks and dingys will dress up for the holidays and circle the Oceanside Harbor at the Oceanside Parade of Lights.
-The best viewing point is along the side of the Oceanside Harbor near the fishing dock and police station.
-Date and time: Saturday, December 12 from 7:00 p.m. – 9:00 p.m.
+Fishing boats, sailboats, yachts, kayaks, and dingys will dress up for the holidays and circle the Oceanside Harbor at the Oceanside Parade of Lights.
+The best viewing point is along the side of the Oceanside Harbor, near the fishing dock and police station.
+Saturday, December 11 from 7 – 9 p.m.

 Ocean Beach Holiday Parade

-The theme of this year’s Ocean Beach Holiday Parade is ‘Joy to the Sea – 36 Years Celebrating OB.’
-Attendees will see marching bands, motorcycles, gorgeous floats, the VW Beetle club, classic Woodies and more cruise down Newport Avenue.
-Date and time: Saturday, December 5 at 5:05 p.m.
+Attendees at the annual Ocean Beach Holiday Parade will see marching bands, motorcycles, gorgeous floats, the VW Beetle club, classic Woodies, and more cruise down Newport Avenue.
+Saturday, December 4 at 5:05 – 9 p.m.

-It’s the country’s largest balloon parade.
-Floats, balloons and marching bands are just some of the offerings in this colorful holiday parade that takes place along San Diego Bay in downtown San Diego.
-Date and time: Wednesday, December 30 at 10:00 a.m.
+It’s the country’s largest balloon parade!
+Floats, balloons, and marching bands are just some of the offerings in this colorful holiday parade along San Diego Bay in downtown San Diego.
+Grandstand tickets are $25.
+Tuesday, December 28 at 10 a.m.

 Poway’s Christmas in the Park

-Poway’s Christmas in the Park features a tree lighting ceremony, visit from Santa, train rides, live music, theatre performances, food, treats, crafts and more.
-Date and time: Saturday, December 8 from 3:30pm-8:30pm.
-Admission is free.
+Poway’s Christmas in the Park features a tree lighting ceremony, visit from Santa, train rides, live music, theater performances, food, treats, crafts, and more.

 Take Pictures with Santa

 If headed to one of San Diego’s shopping malls, Santa will be there until December 24 during mall hours.

 Take a drive through these neighborhoods to see houses decked out in lights beyond belief.
 This is a shortlist of many.